Jokeren/netlify/content/project/Triton/index.md

 tags = ["GPU", "Programming Language"]

 # Project summary to display on homepage.
-summary = "Triton, a language and compiler for writing highly efficient custom Deep-Learning primitives.
+summary = "Triton is a language and compiler for writing highly efficient custom Deep-Learning primitives.
 The aim of Triton is to provide an open-source environment for expressing tensor math workloads that offers high flexibility, developer productivity and end to end performance."

 # Slides (optional).
 #   Associate this page with Markdown slides.